vuxcode/pr1-project-t0883/time-report.md

   users.
 Total time is now 25 hours.
 -2022-05-11
   The program is now done.
 It runs as I want and expect.
 I have about 1 or 2 hours left on the clock until I reach 30 hours.
+-2022-05-12
+  After speaking with Colin and getting some feedback on the project I fixed a couple of things.
+I made the square function that was previously
+  9 diffrent functions in to 1 single function.
+This broke the checkWin function that I had made so I had to rethink it and redo it from scratch.
+After that I made a pop up message for the players so they could see who is the winner or if the game ended in a tie.
+Here the players can choose to play with the same players or restart with new names and a wiped scoreboard.
+  I added a scoreboard.